ashen007/automate_model_evaluation/README.md

-# automate_model_evaluation
+# automate model evaluation
-automate the process of evaluating and comparison of the various model runs results
+automate the process of evaluating and comparing the various model run results.